-As I explain to guests at my strategy luncheons, high earners don?t mind paying an extra dollar in tax when it means they can make and extra $10, or $100, in profits at their high tech companies.
+As I explain to guests at my strategy luncheons, high earners don?t mind paying an extra dollar in tax when it means they can make an extra $10, or $100, in profits at their high tech companies.

 That has been the case with a technology industry here that has been booming almost non-stop since WWII.
 That is, as long as the money isn?t wasted.
 Most consider more money for education a laudable use of funds, as it trains a more useful workforce for their own investments.

 Brown originally studied at a seminary school to become a catholic priest.
 To this day, he frequently quotes from the Bible, and he gave my own Latin a real workout.
 Citing Luke, Chapter 12, verse 48 with regards to the sharing of the tax burden, ?to those who are given much, much is required.?
 The seven-year sunset provision for the new income tax also comes from the ?seven years of plenty?, found in the Old Testament.

 He argues that this is only fair, since the top 1% of state earners have seen their income increase by 165% since 1980, while the bottom 80% have seen an 8% drop.
 The top 1% took 10% of state incomes in the seventies.
 Now it is 22%.

 To say Jerry is iconoclastic is a disservice to the word.
-He is a combative 75 year old who says what he thinks at the drop of a hat, no matter whom it offends, be they friend or foe.
+He is a combative 77 year old who says what he thinks at the drop of a hat, no matter whom it offends, be they friend or foe.

 He is a staunch advocate for the environment.
 He appointed the first gay judge in the US.
 He is about to deliver the toughest anti-gun legislation in the country.
 He has been a lifelong cheerleader for the alternative energy industry.

 Brown has also completed the most ambitious cuts in social spending in the state?s history, including grants for the disabled, child welfare, and Medical.
 Some 40,000 non-violent inmates were released from prisons into probation to save money.

 That created a budget deficit that ballooned to $27 billion by the time he returned to office, which cut the California?s credit rating to the lowest of the 50 states.

 The governor says that the spending cuts have been very tough to swallow.
 Even the carpet in his office is falling apart, and he confesses to eating day old tuna sandwiches.

 He only implemented new taxes if people voted for them.
-And he returned decision making to cities and counties on schools, because the entities closest to problems have best ability to solve them, a policy he calls ?realignment?.
+And he returned decision making to cities and counties on schools, because the entities closest to problems have the best ability to solve them, a policy he calls ?realignment?.

 He points out that the big growth in state spending didn?t arise from some idealistic social agenda.
 Three strikes laws mandating extremely long sentences caused an explosive growth of the prison system, which expanded from 3% to 11.5% of the state budget since the seventies. ?

 He argued passionately there was absolutely no evidence that people moved to avoid taxes, which amount to only a few thousand dollars a year for millionaires.

-There have been 300,000 private sector jobs created during his current tenure.
+There have been 500,000 private sector jobs created during his current tenure.
 Exports are up 17%.
 The state draws 50% of global venture capital investment, and files for four times more patents than runner up New York.
 The one-ton truck now driving around Mars was built in Pasadena.

 ?Do I have more offices in mind?
 I?m not telling,? he answered, with a twinkle in his eye.
 That is a lot to say for someone who has already held every high office in his home state.